Police probe into SNP finances has 'moved beyond' initial complaint

-THE police investigatiion into the SNP’s finances has grown beyond the initial allegation of fraud, Scotland’s chief constable has confirmed.
+The police investigation into the SNP’s finances has grown beyond the initial allegation of fraud, Scotland’s chief constable has confirmed.

 Sir Iain Livingstone hinted Operation Branchform had expanded to look at “potential embezzlement” and the “misuse of funds” since being launched two years ago.